SLE partition functions via conformal welding of random surfaces: Introduction

 \begin{theorem} Let $n\ge 2$, $\gamma\in(0,2)$, $\kappa = \gamma^2$, $\chi=\frac{2}{\gamma}-\frac{\gamma}{2}$ and $\lambda = \frac{\pi}{\gamma}$.
 Let $W_0, W_n>0$, and $((W_1^1, W_1^2, W_1^3), ..., (W_{n-1}^1, W_{n-1}^2, W_{n-1}^3))\in (\bbR_+^3)^{n-1}$, such that for each $1\le j\le n-1$, $W_j^1+2 = W_j^2+W_j^3$.
 Also assume that for every $0\le i<j\le n$, $W_i^3+\sum_{i<k<j}W_k^1+W_j^2>\frac{\gamma^2}{2}$, where $W_0^1=W_0^3=W_0$ and $W_n^1=W_n^2 = W_n$.
 Let $\lambda_0 = -\lambda(W_0-1)$, $\lambda_j = \lambda(\sum_{i=1}^{j-1}W_i^1+W_j^2-1)$, $\theta_j = -\sum_{i=1}^{j-1}\frac{\lambda W_i^1}{\chi}$, $\rho_j = W_{j-1}^3+W_j^2-2$ and $\beta_j = \gamma-\frac{\rho_j}{\gamma}$ for each $1\le j\le n$.
 Let $\beta_\infty = \gamma+\frac{2-\sum_{j=0}^n W_j^1}{\gamma}$.
 Consider the conformal welding of samples from $\Md_2(W_0), \QT(W^1_1,W_1^2,W_1^3), \cdots,\QT(W_{n-1}^1,W_{n-1}^2,W_{n-1}^3),\Md_2(W_n)$ {in that order}.
 Then the output curve-decorated quantum surface is simply connected and can be embedded as $(\bbH, \phi, x_1, ..., x_n, \eta_1, ..., \eta_n, \infty)$, and there exists some constant $c\in(0,\infty)$ such that the law of $(\phi, x_1, ..., x_n, \eta_1, ..., \eta_n)$ is

-where $x_1=0$ and $x_n=1$. \end{theorem} The constraint $W_i^3+\sum_{i<k<j}W_k^1+W_j^2\ge\frac{\gamma^2}{2}$ for every $0\le i<j\le n$ is the necessary and sufficient condition to assure that the surface we obtained by gluing all the quantum disks and triangles together is a.s.\ simply connected.
-If any of the sum above equals $\frac{\gamma^2}{2}$, using the same {method} from~\cite[Section 2.5]{ASY22}, it is possible to define the Liouville field with the so-called $Q^-$ insertions and prove analogous results.
+where $x_1=0$ and $x_n=1$. \end{theorem} See Figure~\ref{fig:thm-IG} for an illustration.
+The constraint $W_i^3+\sum_{i<k<j}W_k^1+W_j^2\ge\frac{\gamma^2}{2}$ for every $0\le i<j\le n$ is the necessary and sufficient condition to assure that the surface we obtained by gluing all the quantum disks and triangles together is a.s.\ simply connected. {The surface would possibly be pinched if this condition is violated; see the right panel of Figure~\ref{fig:thm-IG} as an example.} If any of the sum above equals $\frac{\gamma^2}{2}$, using the same {method} from~\cite[Section 2.5]{ASY22}, it is possible to define the Liouville field with the so-called $Q^-$ insertions and prove analogous results.
 We skip it here for simplicity.
 The quantum triangles with constraint $W_1+2=W_2+W_3$ are called good quantum triangles in~\cite{ASY22}.
 In that paper we proved a special case of Theorem~\ref{thm:IG}, namely ~\cite[Theorem 1.3]{ASY22}.
 In that setting, $\lambda_0=...=\lambda_n$ hence the partition function is the constant 1.
-Moreover, the surface obtained by conformal welding is $\QD_{0,n}$.
+Moreover, the surface obtained by conformal welding is $\QD_{n}$.